-Cooking in Medaille and St. Joseph's rooms: Closed coil or enclosed cooking elements such as popcorn poppers, coffee pots, hotpots, and toasters, are some examples of acceptable cooking appliances.
-Microwaves no larger than 1.4 cubic feet are allowed to be used in student rooms.
-Refrigerators should be no bigger than 2.5 cubic feet.
-For questions about the size of an appliance being acceptable please contact the Department of Residential Life.
+Cooking in Medaille and St. Joseph's rooms: Closed coil or enclosed cooking elements such as popcorn poppers, coffee pots, hotpots, and toasters, are some examples of acceptable cooking

 Extension cords: All extension cords that are used must have the label UL or ETL approval.
 This will be on the packaging and the cord itself.
 Products with this certification label meet current industry safety standards.
 If the cords do not have this approval they cannot be used in the campus sponsored housing.